epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 An IOC instance runs in a container runtime by loading two things:

 - The Generic IOC image passed to the container runtime.
 - The IOC instance configuration.
 This is mapped into the container at  runtime by mounting it into the filesystem.
-The mount point for this configuration is always `/epics/ioc/config`.
+The mount point for this configuration is usually the folder `/epics/ioc/config`.

 The configuration will bootstrap the unique properties of that instance.
-The following contents for the configuration are supported:
+The following contents for the configuration folder are supported:

 - ``ioc.yaml``: an **ibek** IOC description file which **ibek** will use to generate st.cmd and ioc.subst.